Section 1: Purpose and Contents of this page:

 You are required to:

 - Provide the University with a copy of your passport and visa/Biometric Residence Permit.
-This includes providing the University with a share code if you have a digital status which proves your right to study in the UK.
+This includes providing the University with required evidence of entry to the UK, and a share code if you have a digital status which proves your right to study in the UK.

 - Provide the University with a copy of your ATAS certificate (if applicable)

 - Keep your UK contact details up to date with the University via: www.warwick.ac.uk/go/evision